Justin Melton: Early career

 Justin Melton played high school basketball at Tabb High School in Yorktown, Virginia.
 After playing one year of junior varsity basketball, Melton played three years of varsity basketball, capturing Bay Rivers District 1st Team Honors in his junior and senior seasons.
 In his senior season, he was awarded Bay Rivers District "Player of the Year," along with 1st Team All-Region and All-State honors.
 Melton also excelled in track and field, placing 2nd in the Virginia High School AA State Track Meet in the triple jump event with a distance of 45 feet 6 inches.

-Melton studied and played basketball on a full scholarship at Mount Olive College, in Mount Olive, North Carolina where he was very successful.
+Melton studied and played basketball on a full scholarship at Mount Olive College, in Mount Olive, North Carolina.
 Justin was a very tough player in college and was the leader and motor of the team for the last 3 seasons.
-He is extremely athletic can finish strong at the rim.
 He shot over 40 percent from the 3-point line in his senior year.
 Melton possessed above-average athleticism for a person of his size and was very quick.
 He is also featured on his college's official website because of being featured on a Yahoo!
 Sports article.

 He played more than 20 minutes a game in his college years.